 Cleaning and Maintenance

-Cleaning: The biggest issue with the Arizer products in general is the screen in the stems.
+Cleaning the Solo Vaporizer – The biggest issue with the Arizer products, in general, is the screen in the stems.
 Materials will collect in the screen if you don’t brush out the chamber after every session.
 This will increase draw resistance and decrease overall enjoyment.
 The unit itself requires practically zero cleaning or maintenance.

-Maintenance: There’s really no way that you can completely avoid getting materials in the screens.
-However, you can slow down the process by emptying the chamber out immediately after a session and brushing out any materials leftover.
-You can change screens frequently to avoid the problem all together OR just remove the screen and let it sit in some ISO.
+You can also change screens frequently to avoid the problem altogether OR just remove the screen and let it sit in some ISO.
 Rinse it off with some warm water and let it completely dry before throwing it back in the chamber.

 Solo 2 Battery Information

-Avg Battery Life: I’ve been averaging about 2 hours and 50 minutes of battery life on a full charge which is insane.
-Granted, the Solo 2 is definitely bigger and heavier than most other portables but you CAN still pocket it for use on the go.
+Average Battery Life – I’ve been averaging about 2 hours and 50 minutes of battery life on a full charge which is insane.
+Granted, the Solo 2 is definitely bigger and heavier than most other portables, but you CAN still pocket it for use on the go.
 I was able to get about 17 sessions on average before the battery died.

-Davinci IQ: I added the IQ here because it’s one of the only conduction vaporizers to rival the taste and smoothness offered in both the Solo 2 and Mighty.
+Davinci IQ 2 – I added the IQ 2 here because it’s one of the only conduction vaporizers to rival the taste and smoothness offered in both the Solo 2 and Mighty.
 It’s also WAYYYY more portable.
-So if you’re looking for a solid session style vaporizer that’s a little more pocket friendly, I would check out the Davinci IQ.
+So if you’re looking for a solid session-style vaporizer that’s a little more pocket friendly, I would check out the Davinci IQ 2.

-I used the OG Solo exclusively back in the day for about a year and it was my all time favorite.
-Arizer took everything that I love about the OG, added in some much needed improvements, and hit a home run with the Solo 2.
-Click here to pick it up from my recommended authorized Arizer dealer.
-Thanks for checking out my Arizer Solo 2 vaporizer review and be sure to leave any comments or questions down below.
+I used the OG Solo exclusively back in the day for about a year, and it was my all-time favorite.
+Arizer took everything that I love about the OG, added in some much-needed improvements, and hit a home run with the Solo 2.

+The Solo 2 retails for $239, but you can usually catch it on sale.
+Check out the Solo 2 directly from Arizer here.
+Thanks for checking out my Arizer Solo 2 vaporizer review, and be sure to leave any comments or questions down below.